c4spar/deno-cliffy/command/README.md

 will throw an error message and exit the program with `Deno.exit(1)`.

-All types and names for options, arguments and environemnt variables are automatically infered and properly typed!
+All types and names for options, arguments and environemnt variables are automatically inferred and properly typed!

 ### Common option types: boolean, string, number and integer